 Without adtech, programmatic advertising wouldn’t exist.
 Ad Tech enables the delivery of highly targeted ads, implementing omnichannel marketing strategies among other techniques.

-To understand why we need adtech let’s think about the way advertising was done years ago before the ad tech industry was born.
-Adverts were published with the goal to reach as large an audience as possible without almost no personalization.
+To understand why we need adtech let’s think about how advertising was done years before the ad tech industry was born.

-While a massive reach can be useful to create brand awareness, this type of ad is less relevant for individual viewers.
-Adtech makes it possible to deliver advertisements to the most relevant audiences, at the right time and in the right context.
-Marketers then save time, money, and effort.
+Adtech was introduced to make it possible to deliver advertisements to the most relevant audiences, at the right time and in the right context, thus the programmatic ecosystem was born Marketers then save time, money, and effort.
 Publishers, on the other side, can monetize their digital assets while giving end-users the most relevant offer for their queries.

-Ad Tech Basics
+Ad Tech Ecosystem

 Advertising technology analyzes, manages, and delivers advertisements according to the requirements of the advertiser and target audience.
 Campaigns look to maximize the effect of ads, ultimately increasing ad revenue.

-Who are the actors in AdTech?
+Who are the Key Players in Ad Tech?

 Publishers make their impressions and ad space available through supply-side platforms and ad networks at ad exchanges.
 Demand-side platforms bid on those ads through real-time bidding, selecting the most relevant ad types and placements for the target audience.
 Thanks to adtech, this supply-demand loop takes place in seconds, in the time that takes a page to load.